 This5 works similar to Lifetime Mortgage but with a regular cash reserve/draw down option allowing you to withdraw amounts at a frequency you like up to a specified amount of years, or until the reserve fund has been used up.

 Interest-Only Lifetime Mortgage

-You get a lump sum and pay a monthly interest on the loan, which can be fixed or variable, rather than allowing the interest to roll up.
-The amount you originally borrowed is normally repaid when your home is eventually sold.
+You get a lump-sum and pay a monthly interest on the loan, which can be fixed or variable, rather than allowing the interest to roll up.
+The amount you originally acquired is normally repaid when your home is eventually sold.

 Home Reversion Plan

-Here, you sell some or all of your property to a provider in exchange for a lump sum of money or payments, whilst maintaining the right to remain residing in your home, rent free, for as long as you live, but you have to agree to maintain and insure it.
-At the end of the plan your property is sold and the sale proceeds are shared according to the remaining proportions of ownership.
+Here, you sell some or all of your property to a provider in exchange for a lump sum of money or payments, whilst maintaining the right to keep on residing in your home, rent free, for as long as you live, but you have to agree to preserve and insure it.
+At the end of the plan your property is sold and the sale proceeds are shared according to the proportions of ownership.

-You are free to use the money on almost anything you like.
-There are many reasons for releasing equity from your home and here are just a few of them.
+You are allowed to use the money on almost anything you like.
+There are many reasons for releasing from your home and here are a few of them.